martinelsner/lxmf-group/docs/configuration.md

 ## Reticulum

+lxmf-group does not start its own Reticulum instance.
+It connects to an existing `rnsd` process via `require_shared_instance=True`.
+You must be running rnsd before starting lxmf-group.

-The server initializes a single RNS Reticulum instance using the default system config (`~/.reticulum/config`).
+The server initializes a single RNS Reticulum instance using the default system config (`/etc/reticulum`).
 All groups share this instance.
 An alternate config directory can be specified with `--rnsconfig <path>`.

 ```bash
 nano ~/.reticulum/config